When should surgical self-retaining retractors be used?

 Types of self-retaining retractors

 These types of self-retaining retractors have locking mechanisms that keep the blades apart and in place while spreading the edges of the incision and holding other tissue in place, thus freeing the surgeon’s and assistant’s hands for other tasks.

-Two of the most commonly used self-retaining retractors are the Weitlaner and Gelpie retractors.
+Two of the most commonly used self-retaining retractors used to be the Weitlaner and Gelpie retractors.
 These are used to retract skin edges for superficial procedures.
 Care must be taken not to puncture vital tissues or oneself with the sharp points of these retractors.

 The Balfour and the Bookwalter are self-retaining abdominal wall retractors with various deep and shallow blades that can be attached and removed as needed.
 The Balfour retractor is placed within the incision, spread apart as needed, and locked in place by tightening of a wing nut.
 The Bookwalter retractor has a single post that attaches to the table’s side rail.
 This attachment takes some practice to master.
 A crossbar mounted on the post holds an oval or round ring to which various sizes of Richardson, malleable, and Deaver-like blades may be attached with adjustable, ratcheted “clips.”

 The Goligher retractor is used for abdominal operations in the superior regions of the peritoneal cavity, particularly for gallbladder, liver, and stomach procedures.
 It is easily attached to a crossbar placed onto the head of the OR table.
 The Iron Intern uses a series of locking arms and joints to position retractors within the abdomen or pelvis.